Indicia-Team/drupal-8-modules-indicia-ai/proxy_nia/README.md

 The body of the POST must contain an element with key, `image` and a value which locates an image file.
 It must be the full path to a file uploaded to the interim image folder on the Drupal server.
 Send it as x-www-form-urlencoded.

+If the body of the POST contains an element with key `raw` and value `true` then the raw response from the classifier will be included in the response from the proxy.
+If the value is `false` then this will prevent such output, even if enabled in the Service Options configuration.

 Any other elements in the body of the post are forwarded to the NIA service so that you can exploit the